andrew/ultimate-awesome/README.md

 - [awesome-rails-security](https://github.com/0xedward/awesome-rails-security) - A curated list of security resources for a Ruby on Rails application.
 - [awesome_piv](https://github.com/alexlib/awesome_piv) - List of repositories related to PIV (particle image velocimetry) to learn from.
 - [awesome-robotics-ai-companies](https://github.com/balloch/awesome-robotics-ai-companies) - A living list of important industry innovators in the Robotics and AI space .
-- [awesome-ai4code](https://github.com/bdqnghi/awesome-ai4code) - A collection of recent papers, benchmarks and datasets of AI4Code domain.
 - [awesome-ai-talking-heads](https://github.com/Curated-Awesome-Lists/awesome-ai-talking-heads) - A curated list of 'Talking Head Generation' resources.
 Features influential papers, groundbreaking algorithms, crucial GitHub repositories, insightful videos, and more.
 Ideal for AI enthusiasts, researchers, and graphics professionals.
 - [awesome-learning](https://github.com/curlpipe/awesome-learning) - Teach yourself a new technology from this list B).
 - [awesome-yaml](https://github.com/dreftymac/awesome-yaml) - YAML awesomeness.